rdlrt/Alternate-Jormungandr-Testnet/RecoverByronWallet.md

 curl -sSL https://get.haskellstack.org/ | sh
 ```

-## 2. Get the wallet (you must build from source as of today as there are changes that just got into master you need)
+## 2. Get the wallet

+note:  you must build from source as of today as there are changes that just got into master you need
 ```
 git clone https://github.com/input-output-hk/cardano-wallet.git
 ```